-Loans at amortised cost
+Loans at Amortised Cost

 Following a review of the categorisation of the Company's investments, it has been determined that loans to European microcap companies should be classified as Loans at amortised cost.
 The comparative totals within these financial statements have been adjusted to reflect the position if these investments had been categorised as Loans and Receivables under IAS 39, subsequently Loans at amortised cost under IFRS 9, and not as Investments at FVTPL.
 The loans were measured correctly in the past at amortised cost, therefore no change in the value recorded at 28 February 2018.
-It is considered the fair value of these loans equated to their amortised cost.